bongaquino/k8s-secupi-gateway/digitalocean-infra/ardata-staging-app/README.md

-# ARData Staging App
+# bongaquino Staging App

-This is a simple Node.js application for testing the ARData DO App Platform Staging Environment.
+This is a simple Node.js application for testing the bongaquino DO App Platform Staging Environment.

 ## Setup